 The IPDE Process is a constant interaction of the I, P, and D functions.
-Don't become a high-risk driver who only executes.
+Don't become a highrisk driver who only executes.

-some

-vehicles now

-come with daytime

-running lights.
-Should

-daytime running lights be

-mandatory equipment on

-all vehicles?
+Some vehicles now come with daytime running lights.
+Should daytime running lights be mandatory equipment on all vehicles? manner.
+Avoid locking the brakes in an emergency stop.
+Locked brakes make steering impossible because wheels must be turning to provide traction for steering.
+Some newer vehicles have an antilock braking system.
+Such a system helps prevent loss of steering control.
+An antilock braking system, through the use of computers, helps brake your vehicle in an emergency.
 All you need to do is to apply the brakes hard, continually.
 No pumping action is needed.

 As the driver of the car in the picture below enters the intersection, the white car from the right makes a right turn and enters the driver's path.
 The driver avoids locking the brakes so as not to lose steering control.
 Locking the brakes could have caused the car to slide and result in a conflict.
 Steer When you decide to steer away from a possible conflict, execute just the amount of steering needed.
 Oversteering can cause you to lose control of your vehicle, especially at higher speeds.
 Higher speeds also require more space for your maneuver.